-Whether you are interested in long-term care for yourself, a family member or friend, the caring and knowledgeable professionals at Ontario Health atHome will support you throughout your decision-making process.
-An Ontario Health atHome care coordinator will work with you to:
+Whether you are interested in long-term care for yourself, a family member or friend, the caring and knowledgeable professionals at Home and Community Care Support Services will support you throughout your decisionmaking process.
+A Home and Community Care Support Services care coordinator will work with you to:

-- Assess if you are eligible for home care services and, if you are eligible, develop a customized care plan that meets your needs and helps you to remain supported at home as long as possible. - Explore other housing options such as: - supportive housing and assisted living services for seniors who may require more frequent services than home care can provide - retirement homes, which are privatelyowned and operated facilities suitable for seniors who require minimal health care assistance - Assess your needs whether you are at home, elsewhere in the community, or in the hospital, and determine your eligibility for admission into a long-term care home - Help you make an informed decision and work with you, your family/caregiver to complete your application to long-term care homes, ensuring any preferences relating to admission, based on ethnic, religious, spiritual, linguistic, familial and cultural factors are considered
+- Assess if you are eligible for home care services and, if you are eligible, develop a customized care plan that meets your needs and helps you to remain supported at home as long as possible. - Explore other housing options such as: supportive housing and assisted living services for seniors who may require more frequent services than home care can provide retirement homes, which are privatelyowned and operated facilities suitable for seniors who require minimal health care assistance - Assess your needs whether you are at home, elsewhere in the community, or in the hospital, and determine your eligibility for admission into a long-term care home - Help you make an informed decision and work with you, your family/caregiver to complete your application to long-term care homes, ensuring any preferences relating to admission, based on ethnic, religious, spiritual, linguistic, familial and cultural factors are considered